VishistB/Influencer-Face-Metrics/Readme.md

 5. Using dlib and Resnet models, facial similarity is checked with a threshold value of 93% match.

 6. Unique faces and their scores from the respective videos are found.
+In this case multiple video sources are listed in case face is seen multiple times.

+7. Based on these scores top N influencers are shown (5 in this project).